 With her arm around his shoulder, they left.
 Ziggy no longer harbored hatred for Luke Skywalker.
 They entered orbit.
 Just as promised, Aplogan was returned his TIE fighter.
 No one knew what the future held.
 Ziggy limped to his quarters for relaxation.

-The Killer gang must have had some powerful friends because the two TIE Interceptors were back with a vengeance.
+The two TIE Interceptors returned with a vengeance.
+The Killer gang must have had some powerful friends in the Empire.
 They fired on the Tantive IV.
 Luckily, the first shots were only warning shots.

 "What battle systems do we have?!"
 Lonna asked.
 "Do we have any weapons?!"